Dog Bite Lawyers Los Angeles | Dog Bite Attorneys Century City CA

 Step 5: Call LA Century Law for a free consultation.

-WHAT TYPE OF COMPENSATION AM I ENTITLED TO?
+WHAT TYPE OF COMPENSATION AM I ENTITLED TO IN A CALIFORNIA DOG BITE CASE?

 In California, you are entitled to two categories of damages: “Economic” and “Non-Economic” damages.
 Both Economic and Non-Economic Damages provide compensation for past and future harm.